 Pivotal Cloud Foundry (PCF) is the leading enterprise PaaS, powered by Cloud Foundry.
 PCF provides a cloud-native application platform that allows you to continuously deliver any app to every major private and public cloud with a single platform.
 PCF is proven to accelerate feature delivery with higher developer productivity and a 200:1 developer to operator ratio.
 PCF's built-in security and self-healing capabilities reduce risk in your app portfolio while maintaining high-availability at scale to keep customer facing systems online even in the most challenging circumstances. pivotal.io

-OpenShift is ranked 3rd in PaaS Clouds with 15 reviews while Pivotal Cloud Foundry is ranked 9th in PaaS Clouds with 5 reviews.
-OpenShift is rated 8.4, while Pivotal Cloud Foundry is rated 7.8.
-The top reviewer of OpenShift writes "Managing infrastructure is easy because of self-healing and automatic scaling, but technical support is not up to the mark".
-On the other hand, the top reviewer of Pivotal Cloud Foundry writes "High performance, reliable, and straightforward implementation".
-OpenShift is most compared with Amazon AWS, Microsoft Azure, Oracle Cloud Platform, VMware Tanzu Application Service and VMware Aria Automation, whereas Pivotal Cloud Foundry is most compared with Microsoft Azure, Amazon AWS, Google Cloud, VMware Tanzu Application Service and Heroku.
+OpenShift is ranked 3rd in PaaS Clouds with 30 reviews while Pivotal Cloud Foundry is ranked 7th in PaaS Clouds with 11 reviews.
+OpenShift is rated 8.6, while Pivotal Cloud Foundry is rated 7.6.
+The top reviewer of OpenShift writes "Provides us with the flexibility and efficiency of cloud-native stacks while enabling us to meet regulatory constraints".
+On the other hand, the top reviewer of Pivotal Cloud Foundry writes "Reliable and supports CI/CD but migrations are difficult".
+OpenShift is most compared with Amazon AWS, Microsoft Azure, Google Cloud, Oracle Cloud Platform and IBM Cloud Private, whereas Pivotal Cloud Foundry is most compared with Microsoft Azure, Amazon AWS, Google Cloud, VMware Tanzu Application Service and SAP Cloud Platform.
 See our OpenShift vs. Pivotal Cloud Foundry report.

 See our list of best PaaS Clouds vendors.